lives-group/RacketCourse/README.md

 # RacketCourse
-A course on how to construct DSL in Hacket using REDEX.
+A course on how to construct DSL in Racket using REDEX.